Ana María Huarte: Marriage and family

 Ana María possessed great beauty with features likened to that of the Madonna, although she suffered from a "chronic cough" and recurring fever.
-She showed gracious, exquisite manners while in Colegio Santa Rosa Maria, and it was in this school where she met the young Agustin de Iturbide.
-The young Agustin was considered very handsome and came from a very wealthy Basque noble family.
+She showed gracious, exquisite manners while in Colegio Santa Rosa Maria, and it was in this school where she met the young Agustín de Iturbide.
+The young Agustín was considered very handsome and came from a very wealthy Basque noble family.
 Their marriage was considered by many as a perfect match.

-On a Friday afternoon, 27 February 1805, at one o'clock, the 19-year-old Ana Maria married the 22-year-old Agustin de Iturbide.
+On a Friday afternoon, 27 February 1805, at one o'clock, the 19-year-old Ana Maria married the 22-year-old Agustín de Iturbide.
 Ana Maria arrived in the Cathedral of Valladolid dressed as an Austrian princess, adorned with white lace and fringed combs.
 Their wedding was a great social event, as women wore their best jewels and sumptuous dresses, while men were dressed in strict formal attire.

 Ana María provided a dowry of one hundred thousand pesos, with which the couple bought a hacienda in the town of Maravatío.

 Like her mother, Ana María was frequently pregnant, giving birth to ten children in 17 years, of which nine lived to adulthood: